 Cal/OSHA

-Cal/OSHA’s Form 300A Electronic Submission Deadline
+Cal/OSHA’s Form 300A Electronic Submission Deadline is December 31, 2018

 In 2016, the federal Occupational Safety and Health Administration (OSHA) amended its injury and illness recordkeeping and reporting rule to require certain employers to electronically submit this information to OSHA via OSHA’s online web portal.
 OSHA’s decision to go digital left employers confused about their obligations under the new rule.
 The new rule raised questions Read more

-California Preventing Musculoskeletal Injuries in Housekeepers Poster
+New California Standard Addresses Musculoskeletal Injuries in Hotel Housekeepers

 California employers in the hotel and lodging industry must comply with a new regulation (8 CCR § 3345) requiring employers to implement an effective, written safety program to prevent work-related injuries suffered by housekeeping workers.
 The standard requires employers to perform an annual worksite evaluation, establish procedures to ensure safe work practices are followed, investigate Read more